ribajs/riba/packages/cli/README.md

 ## Description

 In order to help people manage their projects, the CLI tool has been created.
 It helps on many grounds at once, from scaffolding the project to build well-structured applications.
-The Riba CLI is heavily based on [Nest CLI](https://github.com/nestjs/nest-cli) and the [@angular-devkit](https://github.com/angular/devkit) package.
-Also, there're special schematics that are dedicated to the Nest development [@ribajs/schematics](https://github.com/ribajs/riba/tree/master/packages/schematics).
+The Riba CLI is forked from [Nest CLI](https://github.com/nestjs/nest-cli) and  heavily based the [@angular-devkit](https://github.com/angular/devkit) package.
+Also, there're special schematics that are dedicated to the Riba development [@ribajs/schematics](https://github.com/ribajs/riba/tree/master/packages/schematics).

 ## Installation